pivotal-cf/docs-pks/vsphere-requirements.hbs.md

 topictype: vsphere
 ---

-This topic describes the prerequisites and resource requirements for installing {{ vars.product_full }} (TKGI) on vSphere.
+This topic describes the prerequisites and resource requirements for installing {{ vars.product_full }} on vSphere.

 For prerequisites and resource requirements for installing TKGI on vSphere with NSX integration, see [vSphere with NSX Version Requirements](vsphere-nsxt-requirements.html) and